Top Tours & Activities in Dubai

 At 829.8 meters tall, the Burj Khalifa stands proudly as the world's tallest building.
 Visit the observation deck on the 124th floor for a gravity-defying, jaw-dropping view.

 Brought to you by the same team behind the Bellagio fountains in Las Vegas, the Dubai Fountain show is a true spectacle.
 Grab a seat in a nearby cafe, and take it all in.

 Dubai is home to the world's tallest hotel, the Burj Al-Arab.
 If you can't afford the $15,000/night luxury suite, try dining amongst the sea creatures in the underwater restaurant!

 There are two palm-shaped artificial islands off the coast.
 Palm Jumeirah already houses luxury villas and a waterpark.
 The larger Palm Jebel Ali is still under construction.

-Just 2.5 kilometers off the coast, The World Dubai is an artifical archipelago in the shape of the world map.
+Just 2.5 kilometers off the coast, The World Dubai is an artificial archipelago in the shape of the world map.
 These 300 mini-islands are secluded properties for exclusive investors.

 Dubai gets some intense sun.
 And that means you'll be needing a beach.
 Jumeirah Beach is the best sandy strip in town, and the hub of hotels makes it a great homebase for tourists.